sharetribe/flex-docs/src/docs/concepts-users-and-authentication/user-permissions/index.md

 ![Restrict transaction rights checkbox](./users_restrict_transaction_rights.png)

-Once this checkbox is selected, similiarly to how publishing rights are granted, you can see the permission status of each user in the Console's Manage > Users view.
+Once this checkbox is selected, similarly to how publishing rights are granted, you can see the permission status of each user in the Console's Manage > Users view.